-There also a number to energy-saving tips.
+There also a number of energy-saving tips.
 Number one and very important is…yes you may have quested it..turn the lights off.

-Again they may be more expensive but in the long run you will notice that your bill is getting lower and lower.
+Again they may be more expensive but in the long run, you will notice that your bill is getting lower and lower.

 Eco-labels: Use them to show your care for the planet

 You may be also want to register on the EU EMAS (Eco-Management and Audit Scheme).
 To reach your green message to your customer you can use ecolabelling.

 Environmental education to ‘build’ awareness

-It all starts by educating yourself and others (employees, children, neighbors, friends etc.) on sustainability.
+It all starts by educating yourself and others (employees, children, neighbors, friends, etc.) on sustainability.
 Imagine a world that nothing from the above is explained, and we are doing everything unconsciously.
 That is where we should aim for.